geekodour/gitpushblog/README.md

 It's simple as changing `userpage` to `true` in `_config.yml`, read more about [configuration and `_config.yml`]().

 **Options for setting up the blog**
-1. use `userpage` as the blog
+1. use `userpage` as the blog (1 repository)
-2. use `userpage` as the intro page, use a `repopage` as the blog (I use this, this way the userpage does not need have gitpushblog and it's just a simple html file)
+2. use `userpage` as the intro page, use a `repopage` as the blog (I use this, this way the userpage does not need have gitpushblog and it's just a simple html file, but you endup using 2 different repositories)
-3. use `repopage` as the blog
+3. use `repopage` as the blog (1 repository)

 ### Installing gitpushblog (by cloning)
 1. Clone gitpushblog repository locally